gaois/terminologue/website/docs/intro.en.md

 ## Notes and comments

-Entries in Terminologue can contain *notes*. *Note types*, which can be configured in the termbase’s *Administration* section, can have one of three access levels:
+Entries in Terminologue can contain *notes*. *Note types*, which can be configured in the termbase’s *Editing* section as well as the *Administration* section, can have one of three access levels:

 1. private note, not shown on extranets
 2. private note, shown on extranets